dhruv-tech/dhruv-tech/README.md

 🎯 Focused on web application technologies, interested in the internet of things.

-✉️ You can reach me at hello@dhruv-tech.
+✉️ You can reach me at hello@dhruv.tech.

 <section id="dhruv-tech-stats-card">